trende2001/en.javascript.info/1-js/02-first-steps/11-logical-operators/1-alert-null-2-undefined/solution.md

-The answer is `2`, that's the first truthy value.
+The answer is `2`, that's the first true value.

 ```js run
 alert( null || 2 || undefined );